Useful information about my hypnotherapy services:

 This is often where psycho-therapeutic interventions and the medical model diverge.
-When working with psychological issues, the client's memory (both conscious and subconscious) of their history plays an important role.
-However, it is not uncommon for their recollection of the past to be sketchy, although occasionally, you will have a client who can reel off the story of their life, like they were reading it from a journal.
-When it comes to the types of memories that develop into a life issue, many of these are formed when we are very young and more often than not, they are stored in emotional memory systems as implicit (non-declarative) memories.
-This type of memory often forms outside of conscious awareness and neither requires your attention or permission to become active.
+When working with psychological issues, the client's memory (both conscious and subconscious) of their history plays an important role in their ability to recover.
+However, it is not uncommon for their recollection of the past to be sketchy.
+Nevertheless, it's not that uncommon to have a client reel off their life story as if they were reading it from a journal.
+When it comes to the types of memories that develop into a life issue, many of these are formed when we are very young.
+And more often than not, they are stored in emotional memory systems, known as implicit (non-declarative) or procedural memories.
+This type of memory mostly forms outside of conscious awareness and therefore, it neither requires your attention or permission to become active.
 A good example of this can be seen in someone with a spider phobia (arachnophobia).
-Logically speaking they almost always know that a spider won't hurt them and even though in some countries they will hurt you, even then, few people have that phobia., So, if they know this logically, rationally and analytically, then obviously, they should be able to eradicate the phobic response, right?
-No, is the right answer and the reason is that the fear of spiders is part of the implicit emotional memory system which operates outside of conscious logical processing.
+Logically speaking they almost always know that a spider won't hurt them.
+Interestingly, even though, there are some countries where spiders will actually hurt you, yet very few of its people have a spider phobia!
+So, if they know this logically, rationally and analytically, then obviously, they should be able to eradicate the phobic response, right?
+No, is the answer and the reason is that spider phobias are part of implicit emotional memory systems.
+A memory system that operates outside of conscious logical processing.

-The most effective type of therapy I provide, to bring about the resolution of the above life issues, is hypnotherapy, although I have developed my own unique way of delivering hypnotherapeutic interventions, which I call Trans4mational Therapy!
-Although, generally speaking, hypnotherapy would be better described as Hypnosis-Therapy because it is a two-part process, part 1 being hypnosis and part 2 psychotherapy, i.e. the introduction of a psychotherapeutic intervention through the medium of hypnosis.
-Hypnosis occurs, I believe when the brain is in specific brainwave states, e.g. theta brainwave states, akin to sleep states (and you can read more about that here).
-It is in these sleep states that the brain consolidates and reconsolidates memory and since all human difficulty or trauma is a consequence of the activation of emotional memory or the enactment of a specific response to novel stimuli which in some way is based on an evaluation of a past memory.
-A lot of people, including some hypnotherapists, seem to believe that if you merely close your eyes and think or visualise something, that you are in hypnosis, I disagree with that view.
-However, I go into that in much more detail in the link above.
+The most effective type of therapy I provide, to bring about the resolution of the above life issues, is hypnotherapy/ That said, I have developed my own unique way of delivering hypnotherapeutic interventions, I call this style, Trans4mational Therapy!
+Generally speaking, hypnotherapy would be better described as Hypnosis-Therapy because it is a two-part process.
+One part being hypnosis and the other psychotherapy, i.e. the introduction of a psychotherapeutic intervention through the medium of hypnosis.
+I believe the phenomena we call hypnosis occurs when the brain is in specific brainwave states, e.g. theta and delta brainwave states.
+And while similar to sleep states, there are subtle differences (and you can read more about that here).
+During these sleep-like states, the brain consolidates and reconsolidates memory.
+Therefore, since all human difficulty or trauma is a consequence of some form of memory activation, emotional or otherwise, we seem powerless to intervene!.
+Memory or the enactment of a specific response to novel stimuli is usually based on a subconscious evaluation of a past memory.
+While we seemingly learn to be more adaptable, through exposure and experience, I believe this merely creates the illusion of a novel response to a novel stimulus.
+The reality seems to suggest that somehow our memory database, still plays some role, even if it's only a small one.

 For more information about therapy in general and/or my experience and training in particular, please head over to the page with that information in the links below here!